evertheylen/evertheylen.github.io/content/post/probox-intro/index.md

 Eventually I settled on a pretty beefy base image with most of the tools I use during development already installed.
 This includes a fancy shell, compilers, debuggers, runtimes, language servers, an IDE with plenty of plugins, etc. I only pay the storage cost once, as the image is shared among all my containers.

 You can find the base image I use [on github](https://github.com/evertheylen/probox/blob/main/arch-with-code-server/Containerfile), but you should probably modify it before you use it.
 It is based on Arch Linux, with tools for Python, Javascript, Rust and C/C++.
-I also include code-server + plugins (a hosted variant of VSCode) with plenty of plugins and configuration for Podman-In-Podman.
+I also include code-server (a hosted variant of VSCode) and configuration for Podman-In-Podman.

 ## What to share